getstation/electron-better-web-request/readme.md

 - `context` *Object* (optional)
   Holds information to tie in the listener context.
 You can add any properties you need to help your merging strategy (ex: `priority` or `origin`).
 It is automatically populated with an `order` that indicates the order in which listeners are added.
 The context is available in the resolver (see above).

----
 Once again, for more details about `filters` or `listener` please refer to [Electron Web Request documentation](https://electronjs.org/docs/api/web-request).

 ## Resources

 [Electron Web Request documentation](https://electronjs.org/docs/api/web-request)
 As you might have guessed since then, this module is based on electron web request and extends it.
 Most of its mechanics come from there.
 So the documentation is a good read!
+Did I say that already?

 [Issue about web requests](https://github.com/electron/electron/issues/10478)
 This module was first thought to solve this issue and allow more than one listener per event.